pravendrarj/GHTtest1/README.md

 # Introduction to GitHub Copilot Workshop

-## Demo repository for GitHub Copilot
+## Demo repository for GitHub Copilot.

 Welcome to our workshop on GitHub Copilot!
 This AI-powered tool is designed to assist you in writing code by suggesting lines or blocks of code as you type.
 It’s like having a pair programming partner who can help you navigate through your coding journey.